Dubai Land Department (DLD) Guide: Freehold & Leasehold in 2025

 When Leasehold Ownership Might Be a Better Option

-A leasehold property may be suitable for:
+A leasehold property could be suitable for:

 Popular leasehold areas in Dubai include Mirdif, Al Barsha, and Umm Suqeim.